j50n/blackholesuns/README.md

 The "hanging" part of this is a known issue.
 We're working on a fix.

 The terrible awful no-good very bad route happens because there is no good route.
-In other words, the best route from start to destination is really long.
+In other words, the best route from start to destination is just really long.
 To fix this, you need to start from a better place.

 "How do I do that?"
 Funny you should ask.